0xCardinal/ASM/Notes.md

 * 0x0a is used after variables for a new line

 * While creating the object file and loading the files, we write elf_i386 - this is for x86 architecure

+* if `ret` is not used inside of the function, so when the function executes completely, it will start executing the commands sequentially.

+* Prologue
+    > mov esp,ebp
+    > pop ebp

+    can also be written as
+    > leave ; nasm function that executes the above prologue commands

+* > push/pop<ad> - pushes or pops all the register contents onto the stack
+  > push/pop<fd> - pushes or pops all the CPU flags onto the stack